GBasavaraju/GBasavaraju/README.md

 - 👋 Hi, I’m Ganavi Basavaraju
-- 👀 I’m interested in Machine Learning, Computer Vision and its applications.
+- 👀 I’m interested in Machine Learning, AI and its applications.
-- 🌱 I’m currently learning Image processing, High Level Computer Vision and Neural Networks.
 - 📫 Reach me on gaba00002[at]stud[dot]uni[hyphen]saarland[dot]de

 <!---